 As always in these matters, if she got it wrong it could mean her death.

-The last senior chaos angel who got it wrong and only brought back one hundred and forty-three, was cast outside of the Multiverse.
+The last senior chaos angel who got it wrong was cast outside of the Multiverse.
 Trapped forever in what was essentially non-existence.

 Jeremy had just involuntarily performed the function of a landing mat.